top of page

 Growing an Immersion Program - Current & Future

-Hipéexnu’ has a dream to have an immersion school of its own that will target young learners that will fill the Learnee positions.
-After the Learnees have met learning milestones in the Niimiipuu dialect.
-The plan for the classroom designation is to begin when the children are preschool and younger.
+Hipéexnu’ has a dream to have an immersion school of its own that will target young learners; who will fill the Learnee positions.
+The plan for the classroom designation is to begin when the children are preschoolers.

-Currently, hipeexnu' has been partnering with the Tiny Tots Learning center, where up to 70 toddler and preschool aged students have benefited from hipéexnu's service.
-This is a partnership that is showing signs of success; with the babies easily grasping the dialect, the teachers eager to learn, and the open doors from the Tiny Tots Learning Center.
+Currently, hipeexnu' has been partnering with the Little Roots Learning center, where up to 70 toddler and preschool aged students have benefited from hipéexnu's service.

 Lapwai, ID 83540

 The language has to be consistent with the same number of students for years.
 Since the Niimiipuu language is on the verge of extinction, our nonprofit will focus on the youth and families that has the "life mission" to save the language.
 The Hawaiians have led this example well, and focusing on those that will put language and culture first is vital.